-Web services (WS) are now considered one of the key technologies for building new generations of digital business systems.
-Industrial strength distributed applications can be built across organisational boundaries using services as basic building blocks.
-When services are combined, a significant challenge is to regulate the business interactions between them.
-Service level agreements (SLAs) provide a useful mechanism to establish agreed levels of service provision when interactions are invoked within certain parameters.
+In WS the traditional notion employed for similar purposes is the one of service level agreement (SLA) [12].
+They provide a useful mechanism to establish agreed levels of service provision when interactions are invoked within certain parameters.
 Although SLAs are useful, they can represent only basic agreements of service provision.
 Applications running complex, human-like activities require more general and sophisticated declarative specifications certifying legal-like agreements among the parties.
-In an environment where previously unknown services are dynamically discovered and binded, their composition is required to be underpinned by binding agreements.
+Indeed, in an environment where previously unknown services are dynamically discovered and binded, their composition is required to be underpinned by binding agreements.
+Additionally, agents maximising their own utilities may indeed choose to violate these agreements for a better payoff differently.
+While this is unavoidable, we may still wish to monitor the executions and track at run time the agreements that are being violated.

 A useful concept from the legal domain in this sense is the one of contract as found in human societies.
 Should a contract be broken by one of the parties, additional rights and/or obligations (e.g., penalties to be paid) may be applicable to some party.
-Contracts may not simply prescribe certain actions depending on certain states, but may go as far as to specify timing constraints (e.g., deadlines), or more sophisticated measures (such as the number of actions per temporal interval, as in some QoS agreements).
+Contracts may not simply prescribe certain actions depending on certain states, but may go as far as to specify timing constraints (e.g., deadlines), or more sophisticated measures (such as the number of actions per temporal interval, as in some QoS (Quality of service) agreements).

 In this paper, we study the problem of monitoring runtime behaviours of contract regulated web services.
 While contracts are usually negotiated offline, it is of interest to monitor at runtime whether interactions between WS are complying to the contracts stipulated between the parties.
-Runtime monitoring of web services (abbreviated RMCS) is concerned with the actual, rather than possible state transitions occurring in the system.
-A runtime monitor continuosly checks the executions against given set of specification properties.
-In the case of contract-based web services we are interested in monitoring at runtime whether the contracts the web services are supposed to adhere to are violated in a given run of the system, and if so, whether some recovery action is performed.
+Runtime monitoring of web services is concerned with the actual, rather than possible state transitions occurring in the system.
+A runtime monitor continuously checks the executions against a model of correct behaviour previously encoded.
+In the case of contract-based web services we are interested in monitoring at runtime whether the contracts the web services are supposed to adhere to are violated in a given run of the system, and if so, what action follows from this behaviour, e.g, whether recovery actions are performed.